 The events task (which became part of the Community Outreach from PM18) provides support and management for the two large community-driven events organised by the collaboration each year: the Technical Forum and the Community Forum.
 Later sections summarises the organisational, policy and dissemination activities supporting the two large events that have been held during the first year of EGI-InSPIRE: the EGI Technical Forum 2011 (EGITF11) in September 2011 in Lyon and the EGI Community Forum 2012 (EGICF12) in March 2012 in Munich, held in conjunction with the second EMI Technical Conference.
 Plans are also underway for the next Technical Forum in Prague in September 2012.

-In addition to the bi-annual forums, EGI-InSPIRE also supported various meetings organised by the user communities as well as technology-focused events targeted at research communities.
-In addition to the User and General EGI Sustainability meeting (J24th – 26th January, 2012) these included the following:
+In addition to the bi-annual forums, EGI-InSPIRE also participated in various meetings organised by the user communities as well as technology-focused events targeted at research communities.
+In addition to the User and General EGI Sustainability meeting (24th – 26th January, 2012) these included the following:

 HealthGrid Conference, Bristol, UK, 27th July, 2011